-- You don’t have to run out and scour stores for adorable mini baking dishes.
+1. You don’t have to run out and scour stores for adorable mini baking dishes.
 Maybe eventually you’ll want to do that, but there are many small-batch desserts you can make with the dishes you already have in your kitchen, such as a bread-loaf pan for baking two large brownies, a muffin tin for mini pies, and ramekins for the rest.

-- Lane doesn’t give advice on doubling or tripling her small-batch recipes, but when she’s testing how to create small versions of regular-sized recipes, she starts by cutting all the ingredients in half, and comparing that result with the taste and texture of the full-sized dessert.
+4. Learn how to split uneven numbers of ingredients.
+Lane doesn’t give advice on doubling or tripling her small-batch recipes, but when she’s testing how to create small versions of regular-sized recipes, she starts by cutting all the ingredients in half, and comparing that result with the taste and texture of the full-sized dessert.
 When she needs to split an uneven number of eggs, she has a rule.
 If the original recipe called for three eggs, she’ll use two egg whites and one egg yolk for cakes, and two egg yolks and one egg white for brownies and cookies.
 Cakes can use a fluffy binding agent like egg whites, and the fat-filled yolk makes brownies and cookies that much more intense.

-- “I like Silpats (the baking mat) because they keep cookies from spreading too much,” she says, “although in my book’s second recipe (easy chocolate-hazelnut cookies), I want them to spread and get crispy on the edges and gooey in the middle, so I use parchment.”
+5. Know when to use Silpats and when to use parchment.
+“I like Silpats (the baking mat) because they keep cookies from spreading too much,” she says, “although in my book’s second recipe (easy chocolate-hazelnut cookies), I want them to spread and get crispy on the edges and gooey in the middle, so I use parchment.”

 “Chocolate is the classic thing to do for Valentine’s Day.
 It just feels right,” Lane says.
 Here are three other sweet ideas from Lane’s book:

 It doesn’t take much more than some coconut milk, gelatin, figs, and honey to make this delicacy come to life.
 It’s also dairy-free and naturally sweetened.
 Do this dessert ahead of time though, because it needs at least four hours to set in the fridge.
-Get our Coconut Panna Cotta recipe.
+Get the Coconut Panna Cotta recipe.

 Crunchy, sweet, and nutty, toffee is the thing.
 Similar to Lane’s panna cotta, this sweet treat requires about four hours to set but you only need a few ingredients to make it happen: almonds, chocolate chips, salt, sugar, and butter.
-Get our Easy Toffee recipe.
+Get the Easy Toffee recipe.

 If you can buy a couple slices of pound cake and a tiny carton of sorbet, it won’t take long to make this classic dessert that whips up chills, in a good way.
-Get our Easy Baked Alaska recipe.
+Get the Easy Baked Alaska recipe.